-But besides homeless, we often saw drunk people in the streets, lots of beggars, gypsies, drug addicts, and simply very poor people.
+But besides the homeless, we often saw drunk people in the streets, lots of beggars, gypsies, drug addicts, and simply very poor people.
 Surprisingly for many reasons, we didn’t feel completely safe in many large cities around the EU.

-The US, where I spent almost 10 years of my life and where I was robbed by the guy who pretended he had a gun, where my car was almost stolen, and where I was abused and harassed, didn’t prove to be a safe place.
+The US, where I spent almost 10 years of my life and where I was robbed by a guy who pretended he had a gun, where my car was almost stolen, and where I was abused and harassed, didn’t prove to be a safe place.
 I always put this country on a pedestal in regards to safety but it failed to be the one.

-The reason why I am saying it came as a surprise is because for a long time I had this picture in my head that western world countries shouldn’t have had those issues at all.
+The reason why I am saying it came as a surprise is because for a long time, I had this picture in my head that western world countries shouldn’t have had those issues at all.

-Turkey, as shown in a media, is often having problems with refugees, terrorists, homeless, and ethnic groups who are constantly conflicting with each other.
+Turkey, as shown in the media, is often having problems with refugees, terrorists, the homeless, and ethnic groups who are constantly conflicting with each other.
 Some European countries along with the US have tight relations with Turkey.
 So no wonder why their media like spreading a myth that Turkey is poor and not a safe destination.
 And that’s what we also believed before getting here.
 And it was such a mistake.

 So Why Is Turkey Safe?

 Yet the reality turned out to be so different.

 Turkey is a very safe destination.
 In fact, we personally feel definitely safer here than in any of the countries in the EU (besides Norway, Austria, and Switzerland) or in the US.
 Actually, it surprises us a lot when people ask if we are doing fine in such an unstable country like Turkey.